buttercup/buttercup-browser-extension/README.md

 The extension can remotely connect to archives via Buttercup's common communication protocols (WebDAV, Dropbox etc.).

+This extension uses [Locust](https://github.com/buttercup/locust) to perform login form detection.
+Issues relating to the detection and operation of login forms should be opened there.

 ### Supported browsers
 [Chrome](https://chrome.google.com/webstore/detail/buttercup/heflipieckodmcppbnembejjmabajjjj?hl=en-GB), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/buttercup-pw/) and [Opera](https://addons.opera.com/en/extensions/details/buttercup/) are supported.

 Other browsers will be supported in order of request/popularity.
+Issues created for unsupported browsers, or for browsers not on the roadmap, may be closed without warning.

 #### Supported platforms
 The browsers listed above, running on Windows, Mac or Linux on a desktop platform.
 This extension is not supported on any mobile or tablet devices.